Pppp1116/content-license-policy/README.md

    - Gate “preset bundles” or “full configs” derived from this work behind donations, memberships, or subscriptions.
 4. The primary value of the educational content must come from your **own commentary, analysis, or testing**, not from simply reproducing the Owner’s Content or tweak packs in bulk.

-The Owner reserves the right, at their **sole discretion**, to determine whether a specific use is commercial or non-commercial, especially in borderline cases involving ad revenue, affiliate links, sponsorships, or indirect monetization.
+The Owner reserves the right, at their **reasonable discretion**, to determine whether a specific use is commercial or non-commercial, especially in borderline cases involving ad revenue, affiliate links, sponsorships, or indirect monetization.
 If the Owner notifies you that your use is considered commercial, you must either cease that use or obtain a commercial license.

 ### 2.3.
 No Assignment or Sublicensing by Users